 The 2019 grants were awarded at the end of that year, with most projects starting at the start of the 2020 school year.
 With COVID-19 forcing schools across the country to implement remote learning for several months, many grant recipients had to delay their projects and be very creative.

 However, the majority of the grant recipients submitted their final reports, detailing inspiring environmental and educational outcomes.

 Below are case studies for some of these completed projects, including environmental and educational outcomes, just click and read.

 A third round of Woolworths Junior Landcare Grants will be held in 2021.
 To keep updated, make sure you subscribe to our monthly eNewsletter, Junior Landcarer.

-The Woolworths Junior Landcare Grants program is funded from 10 cents from the sale of each Bag for good™.
-The bag was launched when the supermarket removed single-use plastic shopping bags across all stores nationwide.
+The Woolworths Junior Landcare Grants program is funded with a 10c contribution from each sale of the Woolworths Bag for Good at full price, which was launched in 2018 when Woolworths went single-use plastic bag free.

 Visit our interactive map showing the Woolworths Junior Landcare Grant Recipients

 Open to primary schools and early learning centres